ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

  - immunity
  - trickle, wait an hour
  - that thing where if you have a dark cloud, you have to "hold" the ball in the middle of their head
+ - the thing where people are really mean to deities with the dark cloud, and now that its gone everyone will be nice to you
+ - just tell people to go to the cemetary

  # Focus on 2 abilities
  - portals
  - manifesting nutrition

  # How to teach this method

+# Appendix: Exercizes
+# Appendix: Ghosts vs Deities